World War 3 News: Putin Boasts Russia Military Superior To All ‘Potential Aggressors,’ Wants To ‘Take Nukes To A Higher Level’

 “We still lack many things and we have to do much to take nuclear weapons to a higher level, enhance the capabilities of the Navy and the Aerospace Force as well as improve intelligence and communications systems.”

 As the Inquisitr reported earlier this year, Russia has been refurbishing and modernizing not only its nuclear warheads and their delivery systems but also the systems whereby Russian military commanders can better facilitate communications.
-At the same time, the Russia, China, and the United States have entered a type of space arms race with regard to satellite warfare and Earth defense systems that entail deployable and combat operational satellites and vehicles.
+At the same time, Russia, China, and the United States have entered a type of space arms race with regard to satellite warfare and Earth defense systems that entail deployable and combat operational satellites and vehicles.

 Russia has escalated its military presence along its western border in Europe (and along the border with Ukraine), conducting so many drills and exercises that Scandinavia, the Baltic State nations, and Poland and Austria have either requested or planned for an increase in NATO troops and armaments.
 The fear is, often bolstered by aggressive rhetoric from Putin or Moscow officials and the occasional think tank study that continues to warn of a potential Russian military invasion in eastern Europe, that Russia is preparing for a military sweep at least far enough into Europe to re-annex portions of Europe that were once either directly or indirectly controlled by the former Union of Soviet Socialist Republics.